Do You Need to Get a Sales Tax Permit in Louisiana?

 For more information, please see HLS 182ES-59.

-If you need help determining which states you have crossed economic nexus thresholds, check out our Sales Tax Starter Kit service.
+If you need help determining which states you have crossed economic nexus thresholds, check out our Done-for-Your Sales Tax Service.

 2. Being a “Dealer” creates nexus in Louisiana